Should you repair your grill or replace it with a new one?

 1. It’s Falling Apart

-The average grill can last anywhere from 5-15 years, but the extent of the warranty coverage varies depending on the manufacturer.
+The average grill can last anywhere from 5 to 15 years, but the extent of the warranty coverage varies depending on the manufacturer.
 At this point, you’ve probably tossed out the warranty information years ago.
-Now, you are asking yourself, “Is it cheaper to repair it, or should I just buy a new one?”
+Now, you are asking yourself, “Is it cheaper to repair my grill, or should I just buy a new one?”

 2. The Firebox is Cracked or it has Holes